 He joined the staff of the University of Aberdeen in 1983 as a research assistant, working with Jim Hutchison on low-field MRI.
 He was appointed Lecturer in 1985, and soon afterwards began working on methods for detecting free radicals using double magnetic resonance imaging.
 He was appointed Senior Lecturer in 1992, and to a Personal Chair in Medical Physics in 2002.

 Prof. Lurie has been a Visiting Scientist at the Johns Hopkins University School of Medicine, and a Visiting International Scholar at Ohio State University.
-He is author of 74 peer-reviewed publications, 8 book chapters, 5 patents and over 260 conference abstracts.
-He has given 88 invited, keynote and plenary lectures at conferences and workshops around the world, as well as many invited seminars.
+He is author of 75 peer-reviewed publications, 8 book chapters, 5 patents and over 270 conference abstracts.
+He has given 91 invited, keynote and plenary lectures at conferences and workshops around the world, as well as many invited seminars.
 In June 2019 he was invited to give the annual "IPEM John Mallard Lecture" at the UK Imaging and Oncology Congress in Liverpool, UK.
 He delivered three lectures at the Mayo Clinic (Rochester, Minnesota, USA) in August 2019, having been invited there as Visiting Faculty.